Luke 2

 [2] This was the first registration before Quirinius was governor of Syria.

-Comments Luke 2:2 The correct translation of this verse must state "This was the first registration before" not "This was the first registration when".
-Q: Why does the Bible mention Quirinius here?
-A: In this place, it gives this information just to emphasize the period of time when this registration took place.
-This also gives information about the world's political situation and confusion during that period of time.
-Q: Why are not we given an exact year of this registration but instead we are granted some general timeline?
+Q: Why aren’t we given the exact year of this registration, rather than a general timeline?
 A: The registration does not need to be described in detail.
-Even if the Lord will tell us the exact time, there will still be many arguments among humans.
-Also, the time recorded by humans (historians) is not correct; that is why the Lord never gives exact time here.
+Even if the Lord tells the exact time, there would still be many arguments among humans.
+Also, the time recorded by humans (historians) is not correct; that is why the Lord never gives an exact time here.

 [3] And all went to be registered, everyone to his own city.